Germany may be famed for efficiency, but when it comes to bureaucracy, this couldn’t be further from the truth!

 If you’re self employed, it’s your choice whether to opt out and take a private health insurance policy, or pay into the public health system.

-For employees, however, opting out and going private is only available to those earning a gross salary of over €62,550 per annum (2020).
-Private insurance premiums are based on risk, as opposed to the public system which is funded by a percentage of your salary.
+For employees, choosing private is only possible for those with a gross salary of over €62,550 per annum (2020).
+Private insurance premiums are based on risk, as opposed to a defined percentage of your salary.

-Public health insurance will cover all your basic requirements, but doesn’t cover non-essential medical requirements like dental care, cosmetic surgery or physiotherapy.
+Public insurance doesn’t cover non-essential medical requirements like dental care, cosmetic surgery or physiotherapy.
 It may come at a price, but in general the quality of healthcare in Germany is extremely high.